Have you ever heard of organic SEO? I bet you have.

 However probably not all of you are aware of the true meaning behind this popular term.
 Actually, you may very well consider this article the first step on your SEO journey.

-When people talk about search engine optimization, they usually refer namely to organic SEO.
+When people talk about search engine optimization, they usually refer namely to increase in organic traffic.
 It is probably the most affordable option to the majority of the bloggers and online businesses on the Internet.

 Why do most people prefer SEO over PPC?